-We all know that you need regular, quality content, relevant links, PPC to complement your organic SEO, and quality engagement on social media.
+We all know that you need regular, quality content, relevant links, and quality engagement on social media.
 Unfortunately the list seems to be growing or, at the very least, mutating with each new social platform or Google update.

 You’ve probably heard this time and time again over the last few years.
 If anything, it is more true than it was a year ago; unnatural linking now carries a penalty, and the only way to gain quality, natural links is to create content that people want to link to.